Karnataka's J Arun Kumar appointed coach of US cricket team

 "Of course, the COVID-19 crisis has now presented some challenges around the scope of the role in the short/medium term, but we look forward to completing all of the arrangements and to welcoming him more formally in due course," Higgins said.
 Arun kumar, who scored over 7,200 runs in first-class cricket and over 3,000 runs in List 'A' games, had guided Karnataka to a treble for two successive seasons -- Ranji Trophy, Vijay Hazare Trophy and Irani Cup -- in 2013-14 and 2014-15.

 Delighted to get the role, the 45-year old said he has a vision for USA cricket, including making it a Test-playing nation.
-"The first thing is based on my visa and when the coronavirus situation will end in the US, so it's all based on that.
+"Firctly, it is based on my visa and when the coronavirus situation will end in the US, so it's all based on that.
 At what time my visa will be approved, that's when I will be heading there.

 "There are long, mid and short-term goals and my vision obviously will be that the USA in the coming years will be one of the Test playing nations.
 "It's a far-fledged goal, but yes, that's the vision and as of now the short term will be World Cup league.